-Challenges: support an increase in the pace of UK decarbonisation with a just transition that enables everyone opportunities to benefit from Net Zero.
+Challenges: support an increase in the pace of UK decarbonisation with a just transition that enables everyone to benefit from Net Zero, whilst reducing the carbon emissions associated with our network to Net Zero.

-Environment Bill 2020 - Re-introduced to Parliament in January 2020, this bill sets out how the UK Government plans to protect and improve the natural environment in the UK.
+Environment Bill 2020 - Re-introduced to Parliament in October 2021 for a fourth reading, this bill sets out how the UK Government plans to protect and improve the natural environment in the UK.
+It is expected to be passed by the end of the year.